clemsos/writings/_quora/2017-06-04-How-did-Switzerland-become-a-rich-country.md

 source: quora
 language: en
 title: |
-    How did Switzerland become a rich country? -
+    How did Switzerland become a rich country?
-    Quora
 ---

 The welcoming of immigrants plays a very important role in the